darioarias/swift-algorithm-club/Red-Black Tree/README.markdown

 ## Insertion

 We create a node with the given key and set its color to red.
 Then we insert it into the the tree by performing a standard insert into a BST.
-After this, the tree might not be a valid RBT anymore, so we fix the red-black properties by calling the insertFixup algorithm.
+After this, the tree might not be a valid RBT anymore, so we fix the red-black properties by calling the `insertFixup` algorithm.
 The only violation of the red-black properties occurs at the inserted node z and its parent.
 Either both are red, or the parent does not exist (so there is a violation since the root must be black).
 We have three distinct cases:

 **Case 1:** The uncle of z is red.
-If z.parent is left child, z's uncle is z.grandparent's right child.
-If this is the case, we recolor and move z to z.grandparent, then we check again for this new z.
-In the following cases, we denote a red node with (x) and a black node with {x}, p = parent, gp = grandparent and u = uncle
+If z's parent (`z.parent`) is a left child, then z's uncle is z's grandparent's right child.
+If this is the case, we recolor and move z to be the grandparent (`z.parent.parent = z`), then we check again for this case starting at the new z.

+_**Note:**_ In the visual examples below, a node enclosed by round brackets (e.g., `(` and `)`) is designated as a red node, while a node surrounded by curly brackets (e.g., `{` and `}`) is a black node.
+Additionally, the labels used are as follows: p=parent, gp=grandparent, and u=uncle.

 ```
          |                   |
         {gp}               (newZ)